 Be Ready to Answer Questions

-Any business services partner is likely to have questions for you, as well.
-While not exhaustive, below are some of the topics that migth come up during an initial meeting.
+Any business services partner is likely to have questions for you.
+While not exhaustive, below are some of the topics that you might want to be prepared to answer questions about in an initial meeting.

 If you are seeking to hire --